carlosperate/awesome-microbit/README.md

 - [The ThreadBoard: micro:bit E-Textile Prototyping Board](https://www.instructables.com/id/The-ThreadBoard-Microbit-E-Textile-Prototyping-Boa/) - Developing a tool that will adapt to the unique set of constraints that e-textile creators face when fabricating an e-textile project.
 - [Build a snake game on the BBC micro:bit](https://www.cameronmacleod.com/blog/microbit-snake) - A detailed tutorial walking through the steps of writing a snake game in MicroPython.
 - [micro:bit & Vital Signs](https://medium.com/liki-blog/micro-bit-vital-signs-b76e495f6a59) - How to measure electrical pulses with the micro:bit, to build a pulse monitor with an optical heart rate detector.
+- [Measuring pendulum decay with BBC micro:bit and XinaBox](https://www.hackster.io/PragmaticPhil/measuring-pendulum-decay-with-bbc-micro-bit-and-xinabox-b836a2) - Collecting large data sets is key to applied data science, use the techniques in this project to collect data on your BBC micro:bit.

 ### 🗞️ Article Collections